DragonSenses/Curiosity/Rust/ch-9/ch09-03-to-panic-or-not-to-panic.md

 #### Expected Failures

 When failure is expected, it's more appropriate to return a `Result` than to make a `panic!` call.
 Examples include a parser being given malformed data or an HTTP request returning a status that indicates you have hit a rate limit.
 In these cases, returning a `Result` indicates that failure is an expected possibility that the calling code must decide how to handle.

+#### Safety and Security

+When your code performs an operation that could put a user at risk if it's called using invalid values, your code should verify the values are valid first and panic if the values aren't valid.
+This is mostly for safety reasons: attempting to operate on invalid data can expose your code to vulnerabilities.
+This is the main reason the standard library will call `panic!` if you attempt an out-of-bounds memory access: trying to access memory that doesn't belong to the current data structure is a common security problem.